dit-calendar/teamup-telegram-bot/README.md

 ### how to update
 After this program is deployed to heroku **it will not be updated automatically!** If you are interested in more features, you should check out [new releases](https://github.com/dit-calendar/teamup-telegram-bot/releases) from time to time.

 To update your bot manually, you have to delete the program in heroku (under settings) and click on the heroku deploy button from step 3. again.
-Unfortunately this will cause data loos (only usernames) at the moment.
+Unfortunately this will cause data loss at the moment (but only usernames).
 To avoid problems you have to click on the reload button in your telegram group of each still relevant calendar or repost them again.

 # for developers